OutSystems/docs-bestpractices/src/data/purge.md

 ### Incorrect purging schedule

-The purging process(es) should run during off-peak hours to minimize the impact over web requests provided to end-users.
+The purging process(es) should run during off-peak hours to minimize the impact over web requests provided to end users.

 ### Lack of database maintenance plans